byextracode/xc_vehlock/README.md

 # xc_vehlock

 ## Description
-This resource handles vehicle lock with sound effect.
+Modified version of original esx_vehiclelock.
+Handles vehicle lock with sound effect.

 ## Feature
 - Lock owned vehicles or vehicles which key being held from other player.